How to Use PartyTown with GA4 Events

-This blog shows to use the PartyTown with GA4 scripts, events off from the browser's main thread to speed up the web site's performance.
+This blog shows how to use PartyTown with GA4 scripts to move event processing off the browser's main thread and into a Web Worker, improving website performance.

 Setup GA4 Events

-First, let's try without the PartyTown to send GA4 events.
+First, let's try without PartyTown to send GA4 events.

 Place GTag Script

-To setup GA4 events with gtag, you need to place below script first after the body tag.
+To set up GA4 events with gtag, you need to place the following script after the body tag:

 <script async src="https://www.googletagmanager.com/gtag/js?id={tag id}"></script>